R-ArcGIS/arcgisplaces/cran-comments.md

-This is a maintenance release to address WARNs in CRAN checks.
+This is a maintainance release to prevent archival.

 ## R CMD check results

-This package vendors **Rust dependencies** resulting in an 18mb .xz file.
+This package vendors **Rust dependencies** resulting in a large .xz file.
 The final installation size is 2.8mb on MacOS.

->  Size of tarball: 18112805 bytes

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

 * This is a new release.